Cindyzhang977/cs61b-teaching/asymptotics.md

 - If the input is a tree, is the tree balanced?
 (We always assume the number of nodes in the tree is infinitely large.)
 - If the input is an integer, is that integer odd or even?
 Is it divisible by 3?
 (We always assume the integer is infinitely large.)

 When analysing the runtime of `function2`, the if-statement considers the parity of `x`, which is a quality of the input, so we must break up the runtime between the best case and the worst case.
 The best case is if `x` is even, so the if-statement is satisfied and the function returns immediately, giving it a constant runtime &Theta;(1).
 The worst case is if `x` is odd, so the for-loop runs instead, giving it a linear runtime &Theta;(N).
+Using the tightest bounds possible, we describe the runtime of the function as &Omega;(1) and O(N).
 ```
 void function2(int x) {
   if (x % 2 == 0) {